 It offers the best of both worlds, with plenty of tight hairpins and corners that work their way down the mountainside for the keen driver.
 After that, the road evens out in to a fantastic arrow-straight which runs parallel with the railway.

 We seriously recommend getting in your car and investigating some of these incredible driving roads.
 The views are truly intoxicating, no matter which part of the road you are on.

-For more great advice on all things automotive, be sure to keep an eye on the Stratstone Blog and News pages.
+For more great advice on all things automotive, be sure to keep an eye on the Stratstone Blog pages.
 Alternatively, follow us on Facebook, Twitter, or Instagram.